MAPIRlab/Sigma-FP/README.md

 <code>roslaunch sigmafp MAPIRlab.launch</code><br/>

-*Note that it is an example with the MAPIRlab dataset.
-For custom data, please create a launch file following the examples given in the launch directory.
+<i>*Note that it is an example with the MAPIRlab dataset.
+For custom data, please create a launch file following the examples given in the launch directory.</i>